daviesap/CapCom-API/readme.md

 - Every snapshot in the request must declare a `dataset`.
 Current accepted values: `scheduleDetail`, `truckingDetail`, `contacts`.
 - Group presets (`functions/generateSchedules/assets/groupPresets.json`) also include a `dataset` so snapshots can inherit the correct source without extra configuration.
 - Matching metadata for grouping lives under `groupMeta.<dataset>` (e.g. `groupMeta.scheduleDetail`).
 If the payload supplies dictionary-style metadata, it should live under `dicts.groupMeta.<dataset>`.
+- `columns[].width` values in each preset control column proportions for **both** HTML and PDF outputs (percent ratios in HTML tables, point widths in the PDF renderer), so keep them aligned when editing presets.

 ## 0) Prerequisites